 You may know about this story from the legendary Danish writer which illustrates how intellectual vanity can lead someone into believing in something that everyone else can see is not true.

 In my perspective, Arsene Wenger is guilty of this behavior, and let me be the one to point out and say, “but he isn’t wearing anything thing at all, he’s naked!”
-Read the rest of this entry »
+FULL POST

 The International Cricket Council has decided that the 2015 World Cup will involve just 10 teams – four fewer than this year.